leobert-lan/formula/docs/async_events.md

 }
 ```

-In this example we used an `RxStream.fromObservable` to convert from an `Observable` to a `Stream` instance.
+In this example we used an `RxDisposableAction.fromObservable` to convert from an `Observable` to a `DisposableAction` instance.

 Instead of us subscribing to the observable/stream directly, the runtime manages the subscriptions for us.
 It will subscribe the first time `events` is called and unsubscribe when our Formula is removed or